-While I cannot answer for every hunter on the planet, I can clearly articulate the reasons I hunt, and why, as a family, we believe so strongly in the hunting lifestyle that we’ve chosen to run a hunting business.
-Hopefully in the process I can provide an answer to both of the questions above.
+While I cannot answer for every hunter on the planet, I can clearly articulate the reasons I hunt, and why, as a family, we believe so strongly in the hunting lifestyle that started this website to help others learn how to hunt.

 There are probably hundreds of things our family likes about hunting, and just as many types of hunts we may undertake – meat hunts, crop protection hunts, wildlife and management culls, conservation hunts, predator control, and yes, even the dreaded trophy hunt.
 But the question was not what, when, or how, but why.
 Why are we motivated to kill an animal?